simbathesailor/simbathesailor.dev/src/pages/getting-into-google/index.md

 Best of luck to all of you reading this.
 I hope these all pointers will give you a clearer perspective on interviews.

-Here is me wearing Noogler hat .
+Here is me wearing the famous Noogler hat .

 ![Anil wearing noogler hat](./nooglerhat.jpeg)